 - School district

 - Parents of bullies responsible for inflicting harm on your child

 You can read more about school liability for bullying here.

 The best way to determine whether you can sue for cyberbullying is to speak to an attorney experienced in bullying cases.
 If your child sustained mental or physical injuries, or took his or her own life after being cyberbullied, reach out to the attorneys at Grant & Eisenhofer P.A.

-Discuss Your Situation With a Cyberbullying Attorney
+Discuss Your Situation With an Attorney Experienced in Handling Cyberbullying Cases

-Our compassionate cyberbullying attorneys can help you understand whether you have a viable claim.
+Our compassionate attorneys can help you understand whether you have a viable cyberbullying claim.
 If we can take your case, our law firm will help you understand which legal options are best for your family.
 Call (844) 394-3624 to discuss your potential claim.
 We offer free consultations.